gvwilson/sdxpy/src/binary-storage/index.md

 [% fixme "number line" %]

-There are a lot of values this format can't represent.
+There is a lot of redundancy here which the IEEE standard avoids by shifting things around.
+More importantly,
-It can store 8 and 10, for example, but not 9.
+this format can't represent a lot of values: for example, it can store 8 and 10 but not 9.
 This is exactly like the problem hand calculators have with fractions like 1/3: in decimal, we have to round that to 0.3333 or 0.3334.